wickandbergamot/wickandbergamot/docs/src/developing/clients/javascript-api.md

 title: Web3 JavaScript API
 ---

-## What is Safecoin-Web3.js?
+## What is Solana-Web3.js?

-The Safecoin-Web3.js library aims to provide complete coverage of Safecoin.
-The library was built on top of the [Safecoin JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api).
+The Solana-Web3.js library aims to provide complete coverage of Solana.
+The library was built on top of the [Solana JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api).

 ## Common Terminology